Consensys/linea-monorepo/docs/contribute.md

 * Leave issues in `Backlog`, prioritization in further columns are performed as part of sprint preparation.
 * Issues should be closed only by the original author of the ticket after making sure it's fully completed and can be closed.

-### Responding to an Issue
+### Respond to an issue

 * When tackling an issue, comment on it letting others know you are working on it to avoid duplicate work.
 * When you have resolved something on your own at any future time, comment on the issue letting people know before closing it.
 * Include references to other PRs or issues (or any accessible materials), example: "ref: #1234".
 It is useful to identify that related work has been addressed somewhere else.

-### Development Process
+### Development process

 We follow a [trunk-based](https://trunkbaseddevelopment.com/) development process.
 This means all developers work on a single branch, 'main', and features are developed in short-lived feature branches.
 Issues are your mandate, ensure you have an up-to-date issue when working on a feature or bug fix by editing the description and status.
 Once you start working on an issue, you become the owner of it, you are responsible to make it progress through the different steps and pass any blockers.
-Please escalate any problem you cannot overcome to the leadership.
-Proper testing and documentation are always part of the expected outcome.
+Please escalate any problem you cannot overcome to the Linea team.
+Proper testing and documentation are always part of the definition of done.

 1. **Create a New Branch**: For each new feature or bug fix, create a new branch.
 Branches should be named descriptively, following the pattern `type/issue#-short-description`, e.g., `feature/123-add-login-button` or `bugfix/456-fix-login-error`.